feature-image

 Now, despite their departures, many remain stranded.
 Around 41 tennis associates are believed to be affected.
 A handful are still unable to leave.
 Holger Rune is also in the region.
 Tensions remain high across parts of the Middle East.

 With uncertainty continuing, questions remain.
-What more can the ATP do to safely evacuate players like Harri Heliövaara who cannot afford expensive private travel?
+What more can ATP do to ensure the safe evacuation of players like Harri Heliövaara, who cannot afford expensive private travel?

 Share this with a friend: